 Local, Remote and Web Access to the Program

-The Enterprise edition of the program has a client-server architecture.
-The server part works as a Windows service and performs hosts monitoring, sends notifications and generates reports.
-The client part is a Windows application with a user interface that allows a user to manage monitored hosts, to see the collected statistics, etc. While installing the program, you can select to install the server, the client, or both.
-Thus, you can install the client and the server on the same PC or different ones.
+The Enterprise edition of the program has a client/server architecture.
+The server works as a Windows service to monitor hosts, send notifications and generate reports.
+The client is a Windows application with a GUI that allows you to connect to the server and manage the monitored hosts, review statistics, change settings, etc. When installing the program, you can select to install the server, the client, or both.
+Thus, you can install the client and the server on the same PC or different PCs.

 It is recommended to install the Ping Monitor server on a Windows server or another computer that is always on, so monitoring can run in the 24/7 mode.
 The Ping Monitor GUI client can be installed on the same or a different computer, since the program allows clients to connect to the server remotely over a LAN/WAN/VPN.
 You can install multiple clients that can connect to the same server and work concurrently.
 To be able to connect to the server remotely, you need to open ports 48017 and 48018 in the firewall on the computer where the server is installed.